coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 Shield ability.
 The deity produces a transparent barrier whose area is up to one 10-foot square per rank, or a sphere or hemisphere with a radius of up to 1 foot per rank.
-The barrier can be placed anywhere within the deity's line of sight.
+The barrier can be placed anywhere within the deity’s line of sight.
 The deity can place the barrier so that it is mobile with respect to some unattended object or willing creature.
 The barrier can be adjusted to ignore certain types of damage, just as a divine shield can.
 If the deity makes the shield mobile with